 That Colorado is producing good wines is no longer a revelation, although its industry is still very young.
 California didn't emerge as one of the world's best wine-growing regions until 30 years after the end of Prohibition.
 Colorado's seminal efforts are about 20 years old.
 Merlot is the most widely planted varietal, accounting for 22 percent of the state's acreage.
 In total, Grand Junction produces 80 percent of the state's grapes.

 The Zephyr enters the South Boulder Canyon and begins its 4,000-foot climb to the Moffat Tunnel's east entrance, blinking through the first of 29 tunnels it will navigate today.
 Some are as short as 78 feet; the Moffat is more than six miles long.
 The train darkens as we navigate the Moffat Tunnel and cross through the Continental Divide.
 When we emerge, the surrounding canyons become deeper and grander.
-Glenwood Canyon, a 6,000-foot-deep slash in the western slope, ends at Glenwood Springs, where the train stops briefly and a couple of local vintners join us.
+Glenwood Canyon, a 6,000-foot-deep slash in the area, ends at Glenwood Springs, where the train stops briefly and a couple of local vintners join us.

 As the train rocks back and forth, the wine starts to flow.
 We taste a local chardonnay; its markings are distinct.
 A Meritage Red - a blend of cabernet sauvignon, cabernet franc, merlot and petit verdot - drinks like an aged Bordeaux, with a very high complexity.
 Another vineyard's Riesling is a sprinkling of floral grapes, smelling of apricots and jasmine, and lingering on the tongue with splashes of orange, nectarine and peach.
 A Port sports a big blackberry nose.
 It's all downhill from here, literally, and before too long we pull into the Grand Junction station and load into a shuttle to our hotels.
 Saturday is a big winery visit day, with five on the schedule.
 None of them disappoints: At each stop, treats augment great Colorado wines.
 The day is full of learning and camaraderie.
 Sunday calls for an early breakfast and one last winery visit, to the Grande River Vineyards.
 Sitting behind an array of opened bottles, Grande River owner Stephen Smith spreads his hands and says "When I started, I was only going to make six wines.
 Look at me now.
 I have 16 you're tasting now, and I've got a few more up my sleeve."